 March 1864 -- Grading started at Omaha.

-July 2, 1864 -- Limits of the company changed by an amendment to the original act.
+July 2, 1864 -- Limits of the company were changed by an amendment to the original act of Congress.

 August 1864 -- Herbert M. Hoxie was awarded the first construction contract; numerous delays due to incompetence, corruption and lack of funds.